spectrochempy/spectrochempy/docs/reference/glossary.rst

         Hence, :math:`\mathbf{T}` and :math:`\mathbf{P}` can then be viewed as collections of :math:`n` and :math:`m` vectors in k-dimensional spaces in which each observation/spectrum or feature/wavelength can be located.

+    score
+    scores
+        In the context of :term:`PCA`\ , scores are vectors :math:`\mathbf{t}_i` of length :term:`n_observations`
+        which, associated to the corresponding :term:`loading` vectors, are related to the so-called i-th principal component describing the variance of a datastet :math:`X`.

+    loading
+    loadings
+        In the context of :term:`PCA`\ , loadings are vectors :math:`\mathbf{p}_i` of length :term:`n_features`
+        which, associated to the corresponding :term:`score` vectors, are related to the so-called i-th principal component describing the variance of a datastet :math:`X`.

     PLS
         ``Partial Least Squares`` regression (or Projection on Latent Structures) is a statistical method to estimate :math:`n \times l` dependant or predicted variables :math:`Y` from :math:`n \times m`